Ruth Elizabeth Becker

-Ruth Elizabeth Becker (October 28, 1899 – July 6, 1990) was one of the last survivors of the RMS Titanic disaster.
+Ruth Elizabeth Becker (October 28, 1899 – July 6, 1990) was a British-American passenger and one of the last survivors of the RMS Titanic disaster.
 Born in British India to American missionary parents, she boarded the Titanic in 1912 with her mother and siblings en route to the United States to seek medical care for her younger brother.
 During the sinking on April 15, 1912, Becker was separated from her family but survived.

-Later in life, she became a schoolteacher and lived a quiet life.
+Later in life, she became a school teacher and lived a quiet life.
 Only after retirement did she begin to speak publicly about her experience aboard the Titanic.
-After her death, her ashes were scattered at sea above the wreck site as per her wishes.
+After her death, her ashes were scattered at sea above the wreck site.

 Biography

 Early life

 Ruth Becker was born on October 28, 1899, in Guntur, British India.
 Her father, Allen Oliver Becker, was a Lutheran missionary, and her mother was Nellie E. Becker (née Baumgardner).
 She had a younger sister, Marion, born in 1907, and a younger brother, Richard, born in 1910.
 Another sibling, Luther, was born in Ohio in 1905 but died in India in 1907.

 In 1912, Richard fell seriously ill at 1½ years old and needed medical treatment in the United States.
 While Allen Becker remained in India, Nellie Becker traveled to the U.S. with her children.